 Best For: Because of it's creamy-ish consistency, soy milk is a great choice for coffee and tea.
 It is best as a milk substitute in savory dishes or in cereal.
 Soy milk is also a good choice for baking.

 Compared to other nondairy milks, oat milk has a thicker consistency and naturally sweet taste.
 Oat milk is a great substitute for milk, especially for coffee and tea, or any recipe that you want a creamy texture.
-Expect to pay about $3-4 for a half gallon container of this up and coming milk substitute.
 Oat milks is one of my favorite substitutes for milk, although it is a little higher in calories than I wish it was!
+I use it to make our favorite oat milk pancakes.

 Best For: Oat milk tastes amazing in coffee and tea if you want a healthier "creamer" that isn't too sweet but is still creamy.
 It's great for thickening soups, stews, and chili without changes the overall flavor.
 Oat milk is also fantastic when used in smoothies, cereal, and baked goods.

 Best For: Because of his creamy consistency, coconut milk is a great substitute for milk in ice creams, yogurts, puddings, teas, and coffees.
 Coconut milk is a great choice for sweet dishes or baked goods if you don't mind the end product having a subtle hint of coconut.
-I've added coconut milk to rice to make "coconut rice" and to both chocolate pudding and vanilla pudding for a low sugar low calorie pudding option.
-The results are phenomenal!
+I use coconut milk in my Instant Pot pumpkin soup.

 Cashew milk has a thick and creamy texture and an earthy flavor.
 Its earthy flavor is more significant than that of its cousin almond milk, although almond milk and cashew milk are very similar in their uses and nutrition.